Last Updated on May 16, 2022 by Grow with Bovees

 Lawn aeration is similar to dethatching in that it helps the soil under your lawn to breathe, but it is a procedure that helps ‘control’ thatch rather than actually get rid of an excessive build up.

 There are a range of manual lawn aerators available to help you with the aeration of small lawns.
 If you have a large grass area to aerate, then you will likely need a more substantial machine, there are many pull behind aerator tools available to you.

-To explain briefly; aerating involves making holes in your compacted soil, (through any existing thatch layer) in your lawn to allow essential nutrients (oxygen, fertilizer and water) to easily reach the grass root layer, whereas dethatching removes the layer of dead material that accumulates on top of the soil, thereby allowing the nutrients easier access to the roots of the grass plants.
+To explain briefly; aerating involves making holes in your compacted soil, (through any existing layer of thatch) in your lawn to allow essential nutrients (oxygen, fertilizer and water) to easily reach the grass root layer, whereas dethatching removes the layer of dead material that accumulates on top of the soil, thereby allowing the nutrients easier access to the roots of the grass plants.
 This will make the grass stronger, which, in turn, can help with weed control.

 Tools for Dethatching a Lawn

 How to Use a Dethatching Rake to Pull Out Thatch?

-A dethatching rake is quite substantial and features sharp teeth on both sides of its head that can dig in between the grass blades, whereas the leaf rake has tines that fan out in a triangle on one side and is lightweight so that it can be passed over the surface of the grass to gather leaves or grass cuttings without digging into the turf and disturbing the roots.
+A dethatching rake is quite substantial and features sharp teeth on both sides of its head that can dig in between the grass blades, whereas the leaf rake, or dead grass rake has tines that fan out in a triangle on one side and is lightweight so that it can be passed over the surface of the grass to gather leaves or grass cuttings without digging into the turf and disturbing the roots.

 It is used by pulling it through the grass towards you to pull up the thatch, then pushing it away from you to remove the thatch from the blades, ready for the next pull.

 How to Use a Dethatcher to get Rid Of Thatch